BobbyESP/Spowlo/README.md

 Thanks to [Seal](https://github.com/JunkFood02/Seal) and [JunkFood02](https://github.com/JunkFood02) for some of the code of the app and UI ideas.
 (Without you, this app would not have existed).
 I learnt a lot about architectures, corroutines, Jetpack Compose...

 [Philipp Lackner](https://www.youtube.com/c/PhilippLackner).
 Infinite thanks to you, Philipp.
 You made me learn infite things with just a few videos.
 This guys explains literally everything about what is he coding, make apps just to make the community learn and give us some amazing utilities.
-Without he, probably i wouldn't started to code for Android.
+Without he, probably I wouldn't started to code for Android.

 [Material color utilities](https://github.com/material-foundation/material-color-utilities) for having Material You coloring support in any device.